 Applications will be assessed based on evaluation of the quality of the company and the potential for continued product development.
+In general, a greater extent of commitment to establishing research and/or development functions in Texas will be viewed more favorably by CPRIT.
+However, it is left to the applicant's judgment to make a case for what they consider to be a sufficient extent of commitment to Texas.
 CPRIT requires the submission of a comprehensive scientific plan (see section 10.4.8) and a detailed business plan (see section 10.4.9).
 The review will address the commercial viability, product feasibility, scientific merit, and therapeutic impact as detailed in the company's business and scientific plans.
 The plans will be reviewed by an integrated panel of individuals with biotechnology expertise and experience in translational and clinical research as well as in the business development/regulatory approval processes for therapeutics, devices, and diagnostics.
 In addition, advocate reviewers will participate in the review process.
 Funding decisions are made by the review process described below.